 Our goal is to ensure that we are harnessing the relationships and partnerships we have established to achieve greater impact for children and their communities.
-Some of these are the Faith Leaders and volunteers who we have partnered with closely to address challenges in areas we operate in.
-For example, we have an active network of volunteers we work with to conduct active case finding and mass screening for malnutrition at community level and make referrals to the health facilities, while for our food distributions we engage our community resource persons and leaders who are also a part of our food distribution committees.
+Some of these are the faith leaders and volunteers who we have partnered with closely to address challenges in areas we operate in.
+For example, we have an active network of volunteers we work with to conduct active case finding and mass screening for malnutrition in the community and referral to health facilities.
+For our food distributions, we engage our community resource persons and leaders who are also part of our food distribution committees.